What is Festooning: The Intriguing Behavior of Festooning Bees

 What is Festooning?

 Festooning, in the world of honey bees, is akin to a human construction team assembling a scaffold before building a structure.
-The scaffold is a living chain of bees connected by their feet, forming a single line or curtain.
-Unlike typical clumps of bees, which are many layers deep, festoons consist of bees hanging together in a single line, only one level deep.
+The scaffold is a living chain of bees connected by their feet, forming a single line or curtain where bees hang together in a single line, only one level deep.

 This behavior is integral to the creation of honeycomb, the vital structures of their hive.
 Imagine a team of engineers, architects, and construction workers, all rolled into one, dangling from a skyscraper, working together to lay the foundation and build the structure.
 That’s exactly what festooning bees do inside their hive.